fenrisis/Peredelano_Hackaton_tgbot/README.md

  -mysqlqwery.txt          # Shows mysql database schema.

  -.env                    # Contains Telegram bot token.
+You need to remove .env from gitignore to see it)

  -config.py               # Contains a link to send updates using a webhook.